Our new home in the Fort

-The medical innovation district in Fort Worth is getting a new neighbor – we’re expanding our footprint by announcing our new medical campus in Fort Worth’s Near Southside neighborhood in the heart of the medical district.
+The Medical Innovation District in Fort Worth is getting a new neighbor – TCU is expanding its footprint with our new medical campus in Fort Worth’s Near Southside neighborhood in the heart of the medical district.

 TCU continues its investment in Fort Worth, Tarrant County and the state, with this major building project in the city’s Near Southside neighborhood.
 The Burnett School of Medicine will drive economic development and biomedical advances through partnerships with hospitals, health care organizations and biotech industries.